saramagliacane/saramagliacane.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an assistant professor in the [Amsterdam Machine Learning Lab](http://amlab.science.uva.nl/) at the University Amsterdam and since 1 March 2026 I will be also a full professor at [Saarland University](https://saarland-informatics-campus.de/en/).
+I a full professor at [Saarland University](https://saarland-informatics-campus.de/en/) and I'm also part of the [Amsterdam Machine Learning Lab](http://amlab.science.uva.nl/) at the University Amsterdam.
 I'm an ELLIS Scholar in the Interactive Learning and Interventional Representations program.
 During Spring 2022, I was visiting the [Simons Institute at UC Berkeley](https://simons.berkeley.edu/) for a semester on [Causality](https://simons.berkeley.edu/programs/Causality2022).
-During Spring 2026, I will be visiting the Isaac Newton Institute at the University of Cambridge for the programme [Causal inference: From theory to practice and back again](https://www.newton.ac.uk/event/cif/).
+During Spring 2026, I visited the Isaac Newton Institute at the University of Cambridge for the programme [Causal inference: From theory to practice and back again](https://www.newton.ac.uk/event/cif/).

 My research is at the intersection of **causality** and **machine learning**.
 My goal is to find how can causal reasoning improve state-of-the-art AI, especially in terms of robustness, generalization across domains/tasks,